angelacummings/angelacummings.github.io/pages/poems.md

 lede: true
 ---

-*Sing all the silenced songs furled inside your heart's sharp memory, for you are a choir that magically unites, and only once.*
+*Sing all the silenced songs furled inside your heart's sharp memory, for you are a choir that magically assembles, and only once.*

 # List of poems